 Like me, your first instincts might be that this is a good thing because jobs are going to those who need them most.
 The problem is not the labour, but the mass destruction of the country's natural resources, the replacement of food crops and ultimate ability to keep those same people healthy.

 One reason is the high chemical use in the production of flowers and there is also the high use of water.
 To put this in perspective, half the water from Lake Naivasha in Kenya is used for the Kenyan floriculture industry.
 Half!
 Eventually you have to stop and ask whether the water, chemicals, land, air-miles and carbon footprint used for the week's life or cut-flowers wouldn’t be better used elsewhere?

 If you are going to give flowers on Mother's, Valentine's Day or any special occasion, try and give low mileage, local flowers and support both a local grower a lower emissions footprint, less toxins and your own health.
-There are more and more totally gorgeous florists and farmers around who specialise in local flowers like Flowers at the Farm at Byron Bay or Good Hope Blooms.
+There are many gorgeous florists and farmers around who specialise in local flowers.

 Or pick flowers some from your garden.
 A friend of mine met her future husband when he caught her stealing flowers from his front garden.
 (Not that I am advocating that kind of behaviour... ♥) Or give an interesting pot plant with herbs and use them to cook dinner together.